Cho Taeil

 Cho Taeil (1941–1999) was a Korean poet.
-He was one of the poets who actively engaged in social matters during the Yushin era and led the Minjung poetry in the 1970s along with Shin Kyeongrim and Kim Jiha.
+He was one of the poets who actively engaged in social matters during the Yushin era, and led the Minjung group of poets in the 1970s along with Shin Kyeongrim and Kim Jiha.
 He launched a poetry magazine, Siin (시인 Poet) and played a leading role in establishing the Council of Writers for Freedom and Practice.

 Life

 He was born in 1941 in Gokseong, Jeollanam-do Province.
 In 1959 when he was admitted to Gwangju High School, he learned about poetry from Kim Hyeonseung, a poet, and studied literature with Lee Seongbu and Mun Suntae.
 In 1962, “Dasi podoeseo (다시 포도에서 From Grapes Again)” was chosen by Jeonnam Ilbo.
 In 1963, he was admitted to Kyunghee University with Lee Seongbu, majoring in Korean literature.
-When he was a sophomore in 1964, he received attention as his poem “Achim seonbak (아침 선박 Morning Vessel)” was chosen by Kyunghyang Shinmun.
+When he was a sophomore in 1964, he received attention due to his poem “Achim seonbak (아침 선박 Morning Vessel)” being chosen by Kyunghyang Shinmun.
 He participated in a literary coterie, “Sinchunsi” with Lee Seongbu and Shin Sehun.
 He established the monthly poetry magazine, Siin, in 1969 to produce talented poets such as Kim Jiha and Kim Juntae.

 1970-1980

 He became renowned for his participation in social issues after he published a poetry collection, Sikkalron (식칼론 Theory of Kitchen Knife) in 1970.
 He established the Council of Writers for Freedom and Practice in 1974 together with Lee Seongbu, Ko Un, Baek Nakcheong, Shin Kyeongrim and Hwang Seokyeong.
 He was prolific even while he was behind bars many times.
 He published a poetry collection, Gukto (국토 National Territory) in 1975, but it was banned right away.
-In 1977, he led the publication of Yang Seongu's poetry collection, Gyeoulgonghwaguk (겨울 공화국 Winter Republic) where Park Chung-hee's dictatorship was compared with a winter republic, for which he and Ko Un were arrested.
+In 1977, he led the publication of Yang Seongu's poetry collection, Gyeoulgonghwaguk (겨울 공화국 Winter Republic) where Park Chung Hee's dictatorship was compared with a winter republic, for which he and Ko Un were arrested.
 In 1978, the banned poetry collection, National Territory, was translated into Japanese and published by Likasyobo as part of the series of Korean modern poetry, which made him famous for a resistance poet.
 In 1979 when he had a drinking bout on a rooftop and loudly criticized Park Chunghee and the Yushin dictatorship, he was arrested and put in jail.
 He was released after 29 days and this has been referred to as Cho Taeil's rooftop event.
 In 1980, he tried to issue a statement to request the lifting of martial law but he was sentenced 2 years in prison for violation of martial law.